-US House passes Iran war powers resolution in rare moment of Trump backlash
+US House passes Iran war powers resolution in rare pushback against Trump

 The Center for Strategic and International Studies, a US-based research institute, issued a report in April warning that certain critical munitions have run low, with the number used outstripping the number of anticipated replacements.

-Those include Tomahawk missiles, Terminal High Altitude Area Defenses (THAADs) and Precision Strike missiles (PrSMs).
+They include Tomahawk missiles, Terminal High Altitude Area Defense systems (THAADs) and Precision Strike missiles (PrSMs).

-US voters broadly disapprove of the US-Israeli war against Iran.
+US voters broadly disapprove of the US-Israel war against Iran.
 A poll last month from the Marist Institute for Public Opinion found that 60 percent of US citizens disapprove of Trump’s approach to the war, a jump from 54 percent in March.

-That increase was even seen among Republicans.
-While 15 percent disapproved of Trump’s handling of the war in March, that number has since increased to 22 percent.
+The increase was even seen among Republicans.
+While 15 percent disapproved of Trump’s handling of the war in March, the number has since increased to 22 percent.

-Among US citizens overall, 61 percent found that the Iran war had done “more harm than good”.
+Among US citizens overall, 61 percent found that the war had done “more harm than good”.

-That growing disapproval reflects, in part, the economic backlash to the war, which has sent prices for fuel and other products like agricultural fertiliser skyrocketing.
+The growing disapproval reflects, in part, the economic backlash to the war, which has sent prices for fuel and other products like agricultural fertiliser skyrocketing.

 The Trump administration has also faced criticism for the unprovoked nature of the February 28 attack, though the president and his allies have argued the war was necessary to prevent Iran from obtaining a nuclear weapon.